Wire-Network/wire-docs/docs/api-reference/tooling/clio/usage/how-to-guides/how-to-get-account-information.md

 ## Goal

-Query infomation of an SYSIO account
+Query infomation of an account

 ## Before you begin